phill-holland/data-self-organisation-v/README.md

 - Originally written on a Linux based operating system.

-- This project is written in C++ and Sycl and requires that the Intel OneApi SDK is installed.
+- This project is written in C++ and Sycl and requires that the Intel OneApi SDK is installed. (currently supporting version 2023, and 2024 with minor modifications)

 - This project will compile using Cmake and requires support for version 3.20 or above.